 If you’ve got some professional experience under your belt, take a chance at applying for some higher-level volunteer opportunities where you can put those skills to good use.

 Agricultural Cooperative Development International/ Volunteers in Overseas Cooperative Assistance (ACDI/VOCA) recruits highly skilled volunteer consultants for their economic development initiatives throughout 38 countries.
-If you’re one of the lucky ones selected for a 2-4 week volunteer position, all of your expenses (including flight to/from the site and immunisations!) will be covered.
+If you’re one of the lucky ones selected for a two to four-week volunteer position, all of your expenses (including flight to/from the site and immunisations!) will be covered.

 If you’re traveling longer-term and have the luxury of time, you may find that informal opportunities to volunteer may arise if you’re open to the possibilities and vocal about your desire to contribute.
 Through conversations and new relationships, you may discover a community, group of people, or even one person who could use a helping hand.
 Many great initiatives and organisations have sprung from these simple interactions.